foxholden/ROHan/README.md

 Installation
 ----------------------

-1) make sure you have "cmake", "libtool", "libpng" and "git" installed, check for it by typing " git --version" and "cmake --version".
+1) make sure you have "aclocal", "cmake", "libtool", "libpng" and "git" installed, check for it by typing " git --version" and "cmake --version".

 For Ubuntu:

+     sudo apt-get install autotools-dev
      sudo apt-get install git
      sudo apt-get install cmake
      sudo apt-get install libtool